 Some game titles may take advantage of a new Xbox capability called expressions.
 This feature allows you to use your facial expressions to control or influence a game.
 This data does not identify you, stays on the console and is destroyed once your session ends.

-Kinect games may photograph you while you are engaging in game play.
+Some Kinect games include a feature to photograph you while you are engaging in game play.
+Games must let you know if they are taking photos; they must tell you where the images are being stored and how to access them.
 You can view your photographs and decide whether to keep, transfer them off the console, or discard them.
 These photographs do not leave the console unless you choose to share them.

 Kinect’s microphones help enable chat and audio.
 Chat includes online voice talk between players during gameplay or talking to others using services such as Skype.
-You should not expect any level of privacy concerning your use of the live communication features such as voice chat, video and communications in live-hosted gameplay sessions offered through the Services.
-We may monitor these communications to the extent permitted by law, but we cannot monitor the entire Service and make no attempt to do so.
+We monitor a portion of communications in live-hosted multiplayer gameplay sessions offered through the Services to the extent permitted by law.
+It is not feasible for us to monitor the entire Service, and we make no attempt to do so.
 You understand that others can record and use these communications.
 Communications in live-hosted gameplay sessions may also be broadcast to others.
 Please note that Xbox does not listen in on Skype calls.

 Audio includes commands for voice control of the console (for example, “Xbox Play”), using the Xbox voice search service, or altering the dynamic of gameplay (for example, menu navigation or interacting with the game environment). ).
 If you use your voice to enter search terms on Xbox, we will collect your voice snippet and convert your voice to text in order to provide you search results.

 Voice Data for Product Improvement – You control whether Microsoft can use your Kinect voice data for product improvement.
 With user consent, samples of voice commands or voice search requests occurring while using Kinect may be collected and periodically sent to Microsoft for product improvement.
 You can view the settings related to voice data use, both voice commands and voice search data, via the Settings.
-If you change your choice around the use of this data for product improvement from Allow to Block, this will delete any voice samples stored on the console awaiting upload, not what has already been sent to Microsoft.
+If you change your choice around the use of this data for product improvement from Allow to Block, this will stop collection of voice samples and delete any voice samples stored on the console awaiting upload.
+It will not delete what has already been sent to Microsoft.
 We store voice data used for product improvement separately from any account information that directly identifies you.

 Managing your Kinect experience